 The goal of the program is to develop expertise in managing and analyzing big data.
 The curriculum consists of two required courses and two elective courses selected by the student in topic areas related to big data.

-Big data analytics, advanced certificate, typical course sequence
+Big Data Analytics, advanced certificate, typical course sequence

 Introduction to Big Data

 This course provides a broad introduction to the exploration and management of large datasets being generated and used in the modern world.
 First, practical techniques used in exploratory data analysis and mining are introduced; topics include data preparation, visualization, statistics for understanding data, and grouping and prediction techniques.
 Second, approaches used to store, retrieve, and manage data in the real world are presented; topics include traditional database systems, query languages, and data integrity and quality.
 Case studies will examine issues in data capture, organization, storage, retrieval, visualization, and analysis in diverse settings such as urban crime, drug research, census data, social networking, and space exploration.
 Big data exploration and management projects, a term paper and a presentation are required.
+Sufficient background in database systems and statistics is recommended.

 Big Data Analytics